 For the fourth year in a row, the mega-retailer recruited 26 “culinary experts and industry leaders who source items and lead trend-spotting initiatives across the retailer’s more than 490 stores” to prepare trend predictions for the year ahead.

-Along with eco-conscious packaging, faux meat snacks, and Pacific Rim flavors, Whole Foods anticipates hemp-derived products will be one of the hottest trends in the coming year.
+Along with eco-conscious packaging, faux meat snacks, and Pacific Rim flavors, Whole Foods anticipates hemp-derived food products will be one of the hottest trends in the coming year.

 “It’s clear that hemp-derived products are going mainstream, if not by wide distribution, then by word of mouth!” wrote Whole Foods in a press release.